Stochastic portfolio theory with price impact: Introduction

 The paper is structured as follows.
 In Section~\ref{sec:market} we introduce the financial market, price impact model and wealth processes.
-Section~\ref{sec:relative_wealth} then derives the relative wealth equation with respect to the benchmark market portfolio.
-Additive functional generation is then introduced in Section~\ref{sec:functionally_generated}, where the master formula in the price impact setting is derived.
-In Section~\ref{sec:relarb} we apply the results of Section~\ref{sec:functionally_generated} to study relative arbitrage in the market with price impact and we complement the theoretical results with numerical experiments in Section~\ref{sec:numerics}.
-Section~\ref{sec:conclusion} summarizes the results and outlines open problems and future research directions.
+Section~\ref{sec:relative_wealth} then presents the derivation of the relative wealth equation with respect to the benchmark market portfolio.
+Additive functional generation is then introduced in Section~\ref{sec:additive_generation}, with a summary of the frictionless setting contained in Section~\ref{sec:frictionless} and a discussion of the connection between additive functional generation and constant absolute risk aversion (CARA) optimal portfolios carried out in Section~\ref{sec:interpreting_additive}.
+The master formula for additive generation in the price impact setting is then derived heuristically in Section~\ref{sec:heuristic}, with a rigorous treatment carried out in Section~\ref{sec:rigorous}.
+Section~\ref{sec:functionally_generated} concludes with a discussion of multiplicatively generated portfolios in Section~\ref{sec:multiplicative}, where we discuss the difficulties in establishing an analogous master formula for such portfolios in the price impact setting.
+These difficulties stem from the fact that the trading activity for multiplicatively generated portfolios scales with the investor's wealth.
+In Section~\ref{sec:relarb} we apply the results of Section~\ref{sec:functionally_generated} to study relative arbitrage in the market with price impact and we complement the theoretical results with empirical experiments in Section~\ref{sec:numerics}.
+Section~\ref{sec:conclusion} summarizes the results, outlines open problems and proposes future research directions.
 Many of the technical proofs and derivations are relegated to Appendices~\ref{app:wealth_proofs}-\ref{app:relarb_proofs} for better readability.